yenda/re-natal/README.md

 $ npm install -g re-natal
 ```

-To bootstrap a new app, run `re-natal init` with your app's name as an argument:
+To generate a new app, run `re-natal init` with your app's name as an argument:

 ```
 $ re-natal init FutureApp
 ```

+This will generate a project which uses Reagent v0.5.1.
-Or, specify -i option to generate Om.Next, Reagent v0.6 or Rum project:
+You may specify the -i option to choose a specific React wrapper: Om.Next, Reagent v0.6 or Rum:

 ```
 $ re-natal init FutureApp -i [om-next | reagent6 | rum]